April Focus: Early Detection & Prevention

 Free CDC Resources to Help Patients Quit Smoking

-The CDC launched their 2024 Tips from Former Smokers campaign with a number of free resources for download and ordering.
+The CDC’s Tips from Former Smokers campaign offers a number of free resources for download and ordering.

 Provided by the Office on Smoking and Health, National Center for Chronic Disease Prevention and Health Promotion, Centers for Disease Control and Prevention.